 Most importantly do not get hung up on what is right for someone else.
 Find what works and feels most right for you, and be flexible with it as your personal needs and health dictate.
 It is my complete faith and belief that anyone consciously consuming a diverse, whole food, plant based diet cannot go wrong.
 Notice I said “consciously”, for anything done out of fear, ignorance or imbalance is set to fail at some point.

 For further reading on this topic, I recommend two resources.
 One is an article I wrote previously to help vegans or vegetarians transition in the most healthful way to this way of eating, knowing where their food and calories should come from.
 The second is the book Conscious Eating by Dr. Gabriel Cousens.
-This is an outstanding and incredibly thorough resource that speaks for itself in how it helps us become most in alignment with the raw, vegan or vegetarian way of life, as one that can be the healthiest way to feed ourselves – not just for our body, but our mind and spirit as well.
+This is an incredibly thorough resource that can help you become most in alignment with the raw, vegan, or plant-based way of life.
+Nutrient-dense and life-supporting foods, as all raw whole plant foods are, can be the healthiest way to feed ourselves not just for our body, but also for our mind and spirit as well.

 Trust and have faith in the wisdom and intelligence of your body.
 It may have become temporarily concealed, but it is always there for you when you are ready to tap into its innate and infinite potential.

 On October 28, 2012, Ariel wrote in to share the following about this topic:

 As someone who was struck into perplexity long and hard by these two specific topics, I very much enjoyed this article .